swiss-seismological-service/scrtdd/README.md

 rtDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements Double-Difference event relocation both in Real-Time, one event at the time, and classic offline mode, where an earthquake catalog is relocated as a whole.

-rtDD also contains a C++ library for double-difference inversion which doesn't depend on SeisComP and that can be integrated in outher platforms.
+rtDD contains a C++ library for double-difference inversion which doesn't depend on SeisComP and can be used in other systems.

 The actual methods are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth.